Chicken Parmesan with Linguine

 Chicken Parmesan with Linguine was one of the first “Italian” dishes that I learned to make.
 I’ll never forget pouring in the wine and thinking how tantalizing the sauce smelled with its crushed tomatoes, garlic, and herbs.
 And it tasted even better.

-I thought it strange to call this recipe Chicken Parmesan when it has very little Parmesan in it.
-But according to Wikipedia, the name of the dish isn’t about the cheese, it’s about the region where it originated in Parma, Italy.
 Even more odd, is that you won’t find this dish on an Italian menu.
-Instead you’ll find Eggplant Parmisiana.
+Instead you’ll find Eggplant Parmigiana.
 The breaded chicken version apparently originated in America, by Italian immigrants who enjoyed the addition of meat, which was also more readily available and affordable.

-Ingredients Needed to Make Chicken Parmesan with Linguine
+Ingredients for Chicken Parmesan with Linguine

 • boneless, skinless chicken breasts